Last Updated on January 9, 2026

 What Causes Infant Shudder Syndrome?

-Infant shudder syndrome typically presents itself between the ages of 8 to 24 months.
+Infant shudder syndrome typically presents itself between the ages of 4 to 6 months, though they can start as early as a few weeks or up to 18 to 24 months.
 The onset is usually gradual, with episodes becoming more noticeable over time.
 Parents often first observe these shuddering spells during times of excitement, while the baby is eating, or during moments of anticipation.

 How Long Does Infant Shudder Syndrome Last?

-Most children outgrow infant shudder syndrome by 3 to 7 years of age.
+Most children outgrow infant shudder syndrome by 2 to 3 years of age, and many stop having episodes by age 1 to 2.
 Occasionally, episodes may persist into early childhood, but this is less common.
 The frequency and intensity of episodes often fluctuate over time, generally showing a gradual decrease as the child grows older until they stop completely.

 Complications That May Arise